 - Any other matter in the settlement of the spouses’ affairs.

 Prenups are enforceable in Canada as long as they are valid.
 Marriage contracts may not, however, deal with the right to custody of or access to the spouse’s children.
-A marriage contract also may not limit a spouse’s possessory rights in the matrimonial home.
+A marriage contract may not limit a spouse’s possessory rights in the matrimonial home.

-Prenuptial Agreement vs. Marriage Contract
+What is the Difference Between a Prenuptial Agreement vs. a Marriage Contract

-A prenuptial agreement is a type of marriage/domestic contract made prior to the marriage.
-In recent years, prenuptial agreements have become especially popular among spouses who have accumulated a substantial fortune or specific assets prior to entering into a marriage.
+In recent years, prenuptial agreements have become especially popular among spouses who have accumulated a substantial fortune or specific assets before marriage.

-Many celebrity couples, including Michael Douglas and Catherine Zeta Jones, and Denise Richards and Charlie Sheen have prenuptial agreements in place.
-Often, such agreements will spell out the amount of support a spouse is to receive for each year of marriage as well as an additional clause in the event of adultery.
+Often, such agreements will spell out the amount of support a spouse will receive for each year of marriage, as well as an additional clause in the event of adultery.

 The Benefits of Prenuptial Agreements/Marriage Contracts

-Some commentators have also questioned whether such agreements are a contributing factor towards divorce.
+Some commentators have also questioned whether such agreements contribute to divorce.
 Some argue that prenuptial agreements put an expiration date on marriage or incentivize divorce.
-Others argue that having consequences to divorce in place effectively reduces the likelihood of divorce and forces couples to work towards reconciliation.

-- People think they are unnecessary because they have a false optimism that marriages will last; and
+- People think they are unnecessary because they have a false optimism that marriages will last and

 - People believe that discussing prenuptial agreements signals uncertainty about marriage.